 The Rhymers now have beautiful personalised birthday books for sale.
 Simply contact author Andrew Buller and he can ensure you or a loved one receives a birthday gift they will treasure forever.
 The book will feature you or your loved one as well as a favourite thing of your choice to spot.
 Let The Rhymers say…”Happy Birthday!”

 The Rhymers have just released a beautiful set of Christmas books.
 Read the wonderful story of Christmas Lamb.
 Sheep is having a baby, but she can’t find anywhere to stay and it is beginning to snow.
 Will The Rhymers be able to help?

 Accompanying this is a colouring and story book, as well as a puzzle book bulging with festive word searches, mazes, crosswords, spot the differences, games and much more.

 Andrew Buller ran highly-successful writing workshops at a literary festival in France.
 He shared the work he has been undertaking with the homeless clients at Catching Lives in writing and illustrating their own book series.
 Interactive creative sessions involved sharing ideas in both English and French which was fun!

 In the new Creation Rhymers book The Rising Rhymers help God create Creation.
 They are the letters that make up the words when He speaks the world into existence.
 This is a wonderfully innovative and colourful way of learning the creation story.
 There is so much to spot and enjoy.
 So let there be words!

-The delightful Mubble Pup, The Rhymers’ dizzy-leg-sick dog, shares his first tongue twisting book that is guaranteed to get tongues young and old all tied up.
-This book is fun and great for speech and language development too!
+Mubble Pup, The Rhymers’ adorable dog, shares his first tongue twisting book that is guaranteed to get tongues young and old all tied up.
+This book is fun and great for speech and language development too.